 Symptoms of Plaque Psoriasis

-Symptoms of Psoriatic Arthritis include raised, red patches covered with a silver-white buildup of dead skin cells.
+Symptoms of plaque psoriasis include raised, red patches covered with a silver-white buildup of dead skin cells.
 The patches are most commonly found on the scalp, knees, elbows and lower back.
 They are typically found to be itchy and painful, and can crack and bleed.

 Diagnosing Plaque Psoriasis

 Dermatologists and most primary care professionals are able to diagnose classical psoriasis based on the appearance of the lesions and the tendency to form plaques.
 The location of the plaques on the elbows, knees and scalp are also a sign for diagnosis.
-Examination of the fingers and toes may show a resemble of fungal infections.
-On occasion, atypical psoriasis may need a biopsy for clinical evaluation.
+Examination of the fingers and toes may show a resemblance to fungal infections.
+On occasion, an unusual looking lesion may need a biopsy for clinical evaluation.
 Blood tests are rarely helpful for diagnosis.

 Treating Plaque Psoriasis

 Treatment may include topical, oral, and injectable medications, and light therapy (phototherapy).
 Treatment is usually started with topical therapies including steroids, vitamin D analogues, retinoids, calcineurin inhibitors, salicylic acid, coal tar, and anthralin.
 Oral medications may include steroids, retinoids, and immune suppressive medications (e.g., methotrexate).
 Other medications include infliximab (e.g., Inflectra®, Remicade®) administered into the blood stream intravenously and ustekinumab (Stelara®) administered under the skin (subcutaneously).